-A. Bloom Counter
+4.1.
+Bloom Counter

-Instead of using a single hash function, it is possible to combine several hash functions by using a Bloom counter, where the counter is successively decremented from c_0 to 0 [17], [18].
+Instead of using a single hash function, it is possible to combine several hash functions by using a Bloom counter equivalent, where the counter is successively decremented from c_0 to 0 [27, 28].

-For instance, a possible implementation using Bloom counters with conservative updates would work as follows.
+For instance, a possible implementation using Bloom counters would work as follows.
 Each arriving packet is mapped to several bins.
 If at least one bin has a remaining credit, the packet is stored in HP, and all of its corresponding positive hashed credits are decremented.
 Else it is stored in LP.
-Therefore, the credits represent the complementary of the Bloom counter values within c_0 credits.
+For instance, if a flow is hashed to credit values $\{0, 2, 3\}$, they are updated to $\{0, 1, 2\}$ and the packet is stored in LP.

 In particular, when $c_0 = 1$, this implementation reduces to a simple Bloom filter (more precisely, it shows the complementary of the Bloom filter bit values).
+For instance, if a flow is hashed to credit values $\{0, 1, 1\}$, they are updated to $\{0, 0, 0\}$.
 Therefore, it is a generalization of the HCF algorithm for any number of hash functions, and reduces to HCF when using a single hash function.

 The goal of the Bloom filter is to represent set membership while minimizing the false positive error.
 In our case, it represents whether a flow belongs to the set of flows that have already used a credit, while minimizing the probability that a flow is wrongly tagged as having already used a credit.
-The ideal number of hash functions κ in such a Bloom filter is provided by where K is the number of bins and N the number of flows to represent [17], [18].
+The ideal number of hash functions κ in such a Bloom filter is provided by where K is the number of bins and N the number of flows to represent [27, 28].
 Since we want a small number of bins, we often use $K \ll N$, and therefore there is no point in using more than one hash function.
 Simulations with K = 20 bins and $N \approx 400$ flows confirmed that Bloom filters with $\kappa \ge 2$ hash functions did not improve the performance of HCF.

-$$\kappa \approx \frac{K}{N} \cdot \log 2$$
+$$\kappa \approx \frac{K}{N} \cdot \log 2,$$

-B. Number of Bins
+4.2.
+Number of Bins

 The number of hashed bins K has a significant influence on the performance of the system.
 On the one hand, an HCF switch with a single bin is similar to a FIFO-based switch.
 On the other hand, a large number of bins minimizes hash collisions, and therefore maximizing the fairness among flows.
 However, a large number of bins also consumes slightly more system resources, and in particular takes more memory and increases the implementation complexity.
-The simulation results in Section V-C provide a performance comparison using different numbers of bins.
+The simulation results in Section 5.3 provide a performance comparison using different numbers of bins.
 It appears that K = 20 bins are often enough both for fairness and starvation.

-C. Priority Period
+4.3.
+Priority Period

 In the presented algorithm we use a dynamic priority period, i.e. the period length dynamically changes depending on the queue occupancy.
 To simplify the implementation, a fixed period length can be used, so that the credits are initialized and a new hash function is determined at predetermined periodic times.
 However, while a fixed priority period might be simpler to implement and avoid initializing credits too often, it requires tuning the period parameter.
-In addition, simulations in Section V-C show that a fixed priority period has a negative impact on the system performance.
+In addition, simulations in Section 5.3 show that a fixed priority period has a negative impact on the system performance.
+Further, the fixed priority period violates the packets ordering, thus, is not recommended for using.